Legalize Marijuana, Advocates Tell Congress In Historic Decriminalization Hearings

-A group of advocates for decriminalizing or even legalizing marijuana appeared before a Congressional committee on Wednesday, telling lawmakers that, after 80 years of prohibition, it’s time for this country’s antiquated pot laws, based in fear and racism, to be modernized.
+A group of advocates for decriminalizing or even legalizing marijuana appeared before a congressional committee on Wednesday, telling lawmakers that, after 80 years of prohibition, it’s time for this country’s antiquated pot laws, based in fear and racism, to be modernized.

-As Yahoo News reports, the House Judiciary Committee held hearings on decriminalization on Wednesday, an historic step in the decades-long efforts to make cannabis legal again, at the federal level.
+As Yahoo News reports, the House Judiciary Committee held hearings on decriminalization on Wednesday, a historic step in the decades-long effort to make cannabis legal again at the federal level.

-Over the past decade or so, several states have legalized marijuana, either for medical use or for recreational use, with Illinois being the most recent state to legalize recreational pot use.
-However, marijuana remains illegal at the federal level, and is listed, along with heroin and crack, on Schedule I (“no medical benefit”).
-Since the Obama administration, the policy of the feds has been to not interfere in states’ marijuana laws, so long as certain conditions, such as keeping it out of the hands of children, are met.
+Over the past decade or so, several states have legalized marijuana, either for medical or recreational use, with Illinois being the most recent state to legalize recreational pot use.
+However, marijuana remains illegal at the federal level and is listed, along with heroin and crack, as a Schedule I drug (“no medical benefit”).
+Since the Obama administration, the policy of the feds has been to not interfere in states’ marijuana laws so long as certain conditions, such as keeping it out of the hands of children, are met.

 However, some in Congress think it’s time to change that.